Māngere Bridge residents are calling for enforcement after Sunday morning shooting

 Locals were so fed up with the parties on the waterfront, there were suggestions to completely close off the street at nights and increase the police presence.

-One man was shot and another suffered facial injuries following the incident, which took place near the Māngere Bridge boat ramp in the early hours of this morning.
+One man was shot and another suffered facial injuries following the incident, which took place near the Māngere Bridge boat ramp.

-The area has become a popular spot for late-night rowdy parties and residents have become so frustrated with drinking-related issues, fighting and noise that the community meeting was called
+The area has become a popular spot for rowdy late-night parties and residents have become so frustrated with drinking-related issues, fighting and noise that the community meeting was called.

-Possible solutions like gated access or complete closure were mooted last night but nothing was set in stone.
+Possible solutions such as gated access or complete closure were mooted last night but nothing was set in stone.

 Auckland Mayor Phil Goff addressed the crowd, saying locals should be entitled to peace and quiet in the early hours of the morning.